steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 With this tests, you can test your API easily whenever you modify **routes** and **hanlder** parts.

 If you are curious, you can also test the performance with it with [loadtest](https://github.com/steadylearner/Rust-Full-Stack/blob/master/warp/hello_world/loadtest.md).
+That won't be slow.

 ## 7. Conclusion

 I hope you made it all work and could learn how to use [Warp] with this post.
-If you want learn more, you can find more [Warp examples].
+If you want to learn it more, you can find more [Warp examples].

-[You can Dockerize it](https://www.steadylearner.com/blog/read/How-to-use-Docker-with-Rust), use it with a [React single page app][React Rust], [database][Warp database example] etc.
+[You can Dockerize it](https://www.steadylearner.com/blog/read/How-to-use-Docker-with-Rust), use it with a [React single page app][React Rust], [database][Warp database example], [deploy them to AWS][Steadylearner] etc.

-The post was about [Warp] but I hope people could learn how to build web app with Rust also more than that.
+The post was about [Warp] but I hope **people could learn how to build web app with Rust also** more than that.

 The web development with Rust is not mainstream yet.
-So it was not easy to invest time for it again and write blog posts to help others.
+So it was not easy to invest time for it again and write blog posts to help others even though it is [much faster than most of other web frameworks][React Rust].

 If you want the latest contents from Steadylearner, follow me at [Twitter], [GitHub].

-You can also star [Rust Full Stack]. **Share it with others to help them find the repository better and start the Rust programming easily**.
+You can also **star** [Rust Full Stack].

+**Share it with others to help them find the repository better and start the Rust programming easily**.

-You can also [donate] to help this website persist and give more time for the author to write more blog posts.
+You can also [donate] **to help this website persist** and **give more time for the author to write more blog posts**.

 Do you need a Full Stack Developer?
 Contact me with [LinkedIn] or [Twitter] and I will help you.

-I really want to find where to spend my skills. **You can invite me your team.
-I can use Rust, JavaScript, Python and Golang with Docker and AWS.**
+I really want to find where to spend my skills.

+**You can invite me to work for your company.
+I can help you with Rust, JavaScript, Python and Golang with Docker and AWS.**

-**I want to let special thanks to the Rust community who could find values with my work for it.**
+**I want to let special thanks to the Rust community who could find values with my work to share my Rust learning.**

 **Without them, I wouldn't have written this blog post and made the examples.**

 (Rust will be used much more than before and have many opportunities this year.
-I want these blog posts could help that.)
+I want these blog posts could contriute to that.)